 The Massachusetts Legislature passed the Wetlands Protection Act in 1972.
 Conservation Commissions were established in each Commonwealth city and town for the purpose of enforcing this law.

-In 1986, revised 1994, revised 2013 the Town of Dover created its own Wetlands Protection Bylaw.
+In 1986, revised 1994, revised 2013, revised 2020, the Town of Dover created its own Wetlands Protection Bylaw.
 The Dover Conservation Commission is charged with the enforcement of this bylaw also.

 In addition the Commission provides information to the public regarding wetlands protection and why it is important to them as a homeowner.